Skip to main content

 Vitamin D

-The most significant and scary (and common) impact from losing weight is the consequence it can have on your bones.
+A significant and scary (and common) impact from losing weight is the impact it can have on your bones.
 “Loss of bone mass is a concern, especially with getting fractures from falls,” says Grunvald.
-Why does bone loss happen?
-As you eat less on the medication, you may not be getting enough calcium and vitamin D from your diet.
+One reason bone loss can happen is as you eat less on the medication, you may not be getting enough calcium and vitamin D from your diet.

 Most people on a GLP-1 will need to take a daily 500 mg calcium supplement, says Cardel.
 It is especially recommended for:

-Many calcium supplements helpfully come paired with vitamin D, which helps your body absorb the calcium and maintain your bone density.
-(Check how much vitamin D you’re getting in your multivitamin as well if you take one — more on that below).
+Many calcium supplements helpfully come paired with vitamin D, which helps your body absorb the calcium and help maintain your bone density.
+(Check how much vitamin D you’re getting in your multivitamin as well if you take one — we recommend choosing a multivitamin with at least 400 IU of vitamin D).
 Testing for vitamin D is straightforward, but checking your calcium levels, not so much.
 That’s because our bodies are so good at getting enough (even from our bones) that calcium levels tend to show up as normal even when there’s an issue.
 That’s why it’s important to make sure you’re getting enough through your diet and/or a supplement.

 Whey or pea protein